-In order that other members of staff such as: the receptionist, the nurse, pastoral staff, SENCO, teachers etc., know about a student's medical records consent must be given in writing by the parent and student.
-This is agreed in the Independent Healthcare Plan.
+In order that other members of staff such as: the receptionist, the nurse, pastoral staff, SENCO, teachers etc., know about a student's medical records consent must be given in writing by the parent.
+A declaration is signed while completing their registration form to say they have understood that the information provided will be used in line with the Student Privacy Notice which they can access via the website.
+This can also be agreed in the Independent Healthcare Plan if a student has one.

 Once it has been agreed who can have knowledge of a case it is a breach of confidentiality and illegal to discuss the case with anyone else.
 The only exception to this is in an emergency where disclosure would be necessary to safeguard the student's welfare.
 Students' records will be stored in secure filing cabinets in the main office and copies in the locked medical room

 Where it is deemed necessary, and consent is given by the student and their parent/s during the discussion that accompanies the completion of an Independent Healthcare plan, staff that come into contact with a particular student will be informed about their condition and what to do in an emergency.
-This information will be made more widely available to all staff via the UTC network that only staff can access.
+This information will be made more widely available to all staff via the UTC sharepoint network that only staff can access.
 An email will be sent to all staff to check the students Independent Healthcare Plan so they are familiar with it and what to do in an emergency.

-5.8a Destruction of Independent Healthcare Plan records
+5.8 a Destruction of Independent Healthcare Plan records